ItsRealNise/SharedItemsCoords/README.md

 # SharedItems-Coor
-Use:
+Use In Chat:
-[i] to share item and name in hand
+[i] to share item and name in hand,
 [coor] to share you current coordinates